Packet Radio Is:

 We know there are several ARES/RACES members out there with a packet TNC sitting on a shelf collecting dust or packed away in a box in the garage or storage room.
 It is time to haul them out, hook them up and put them back into service.
 ARES/RACES currently has two packet nodes in operation on Mt.
 Union and as soon as some hurdles can be overcome we are looking to have one on Mingus Mountain.
 If enough interest in packet operation can be sparked we would like to see an ARES/RACES Digital Net in operation.
 It would be a good form of training for emergency communications.

-Some of the packet nodes in service and call signs used are:
+Some of the packet gateways in service and call signs used are:

 More information can be found at: